SergioAlias/ga-workflow/README.md

 # Fungal Genome Assembly Workflow 🧬🍄

-This repository provides a modular, bash-based workflow for fungal genome assembly using PacBio and/or Illumina reads.
+This repository provides a modular, bash-based workflow for fungal genome assembly using PacBio, ONT and/or Illumina reads.

 <img src="./img/workflow.png">

+Modules with dotted lines are not implemented yet.

 ## Before you start